fireflycons/terminator/README.md

 Usage: terminator

 Flags:
   -h, --help                    Show context-sensitive help.
-  -d, --dry-run                If set, do not delete anything -g, --grace-period=1h        Additional grace period added to that of the pod
+  -d, --dry-run                 If set, do not delete anything.
+  -g, --grace-period=1h         Additional grace period added to that of the pod
                                 in Go duration syntax, e.g 2m, 1h etc.
   -i, --interval=5m             Interval between scans of the cluster in Go
                                 duration syntax, e.g 2m, 1h etc.
   -k, --kubeconfig=STRING       Specify a kubeconfig for authentication.
-If not
+                                If not set, then in cluster authentication is attempted.
-                               set, then in cluster authentication is attempted -s, --startup-delay=15m      Time to wait between launching and first scan of the cluster in Go duration syntax, e.g 2m, 1h etc.
+  -s, --startup-delay=15m       Time to wait between launching and first scan
+                                of the cluster in Go duration syntax, e.g 2m, 1h etc.
+  -r, --no-remove-finalizers    If set, do not remove any finalizers before
+                                attempting delete.
   -l, --log-level="info"        Sets the loglevel.
 Valid levels are debug, info,
-                               warn, error
+                                warn, error.
   -f, --log-format="logfmt"     Sets the log format.
 Valid formats are json and
-                               logfmt
+                                logfmt.
   -o, --log-output="stdout"     Sets the log output.
-Valid outputs are stdout and
+Valid outputs are stdout
-                               stderr
+                                and stderr.
 ```

 ## Installation